Taking Flight

 Taking Flight Logo

-The first of these essays were broadcast in Autumn 2021 on RTE LYRIC FM and features contributions from filmmaker Tadhg O’Sullivan, writers Annemarie NíChurreáin, Jaki McCarrick and Manchán Magan.
+The first of these responses were broadcast in Autumn 2021 on RTE LYRIC FM and features contributions from filmmaker Tadhg O’Sullivan, writers Annemarie NíChurreáin, Jaki McCarrick and Manchán Magan.

 "Love Letter To The Hospital" by Annemarie Ní Churreáin